 In February 2017, Riccardo Tisci announced his amicable departure from Givenchy.
 During his time at house, Tisci resurrected the Parisian brand to its former profitable glory with dark, sensual and subversive collections.
 Impressively, the designer crafted distinct brand identities for all of Givenchy’s product categories across women’s and men’s ready-to-wear and haute couture lines.

-Tisci grew up in a tight-knit, single parent working class family in Italy.
+Tisci grew up in a tight-knit, single-parent, working-class family in Italy.
 The designer describes his family life as hugely influential on him and remembers his childhood as one filled with love.
 Tisci left regular school aged 11 to enroll in art school in Milan.
-The designer told The Daily Telegraph, "I wanted to express myself and I couldn't really do it through words at that point.
-I was very, very shy, very scared of life.
+“I wanted to express myself and I couldn't really do it through words at that point," he told The Daily Telegraph.
+"I was very, very shy, very scared of life.
 It sounds screwed up but I would get bored with the kids at school who were always playing Pac-Man; I preferred to be at home painting or learning how to garden from my mum.”

 In May 2008 he was appointed chief designer of menswear and menswear accessories in addition to his womenswear role.
 His menswear collections have received rampant critical acclaim and caused the formation of tribe-like followers, many of whom, such as Kanye West , are very much in the public eye.
-Tisci’s marriage of streetwear influences, Parisian sensibilities and global motifs has made Givenchy’s printed sweatshirts a fashion staple, as well as broadening the brand’s appeal exponentially.
+Tisci’s marriage of streetwear influences, Parisian sensibilities and global motifs made Givenchy’s printed sweatshirts a fashion staple, as well as broadening the brand’s appeal exponentially.